microsoft/vscode-docs/docs/languages/dockerfile.md

  ![Docker Compose Microsoft image suggestions](images/docker/dockercomposesearch.png)

 ## Docker commands

-Many of the most common Docker and docker-compose commands are built right into the Command Palette (F1).
+Many of the most common Docker and docker-compose commands are built right into the **Command Palette** (`kb(workbench.action.showCommands)`).

 ![intelliSense](images/docker/dockercommands.gif)

 ## Dockerfile linting

-You can enable linting of Dockerfile files through the `docker.enableLinting` setting (CMD+, on MacOS, or Ctrl+, on Windows and Linux).
-The extension uses the awesome [dockerfile_lint](https://github.com/projectatomic/dockerfile_lint) rules based linter to analyze the Dockerfile.
-You can provide your own customized rules file by setting the `docker.linterRuleFile` setting.
+You can enable linting of Dockerfile files through the `docker.enableLinting` [setting](/docs/customization/userandworkspace.md).
+The extension uses the [dockerfile_lint](https://github.com/projectatomic/dockerfile_lint) rules based linter to analyze the Dockerfile.
+You can provide your own customized rules file by using the `docker.linterRuleFile` setting.
 You can find [more information](https://github.com/projectatomic/dockerfile_lint#extending-and-customizing-rule-files) on how to create rules files as well as [sample rules files](https://github.com/projectatomic/dockerfile_lint/tree/master/sample_rules) in the [dockerfile_lint](https://github.com/projectatomic/dockerfile_lint) project.

 ![linting](images/docker/dockerfilelinting.gif)

 ## Running commands on Linux

 By default, Docker runs as the root user on Linux, requiring other users to access it with `sudo`.
-This extension does not assume root access, so you will need to create a Unix group called docker and add users to it.
+This extension does not assume root access, so you will need to create a Unix group called "docker" and add users to it.
 Instructions can be found here: [Create a Docker group](https://docs.docker.com/engine/installation/linux/ubuntulinux/#/create-a-docker-group)